 [1]

-What are a Supply Chain and Supply Chain Management?
+What are Supply Chain and Supply Chain Management?

 A supply chain is a network between a company and its suppliers to produce and distribute a specific product to the final buyer.
 This network includes different activities, people, entities, information, and resources.
-The supply chain also represents the steps it takes to get the product or service from its original state to the customer.
+The supply chain also represents the steps it takes to get the product or the service from its original state to the customer.
 Companies develop supply chains so they can reduce their costs and remain competitive in the business landscape.
 Supply chain management is a crucial process because an optimized supply chain results in lower costs and a faster production cycle.

-Supply chain management (SCM) oversees each touchpoint of a company's product or service, from initial creation to the final sale.
+Supply chain management (SCM) oversees each touchpoint of a company's product or service from initial creation to the final sale.
 With so many places along the supply chain that can add value through efficiencies or lose value through increased expenses, proper SCM can increase revenues, decrease costs, and impact a company's bottom line.

 Understanding Supply Chains

-A supply chain involves a series of steps involved to get a product or service to the customer.
+A supply chain involves a series of steps to get a product or a service to the customer.
 The steps include moving and transforming raw materials into finished products, transporting those products, and distributing them to the end-user.
 The entities involved in the supply chain include producers, vendors, warehouses, transportation companies, distribution centers, and retailers.
-The elements of a supply chain include all the functions that start with receiving an order to meeting the
+The elements of a supply chain include all the functions that start with receiving an order to meeting the customer’s request.

 [4]

-customer's request.
 These functions include product development, marketing, operations, distribution network, finance, and customer service.
 Supply chain management is a very important part of the business process.
 There are many different links in this chain that require skill and expertise.

 How the Flow of Manufacturing Costs Works

-The flow of manufacturing costs refers to the process of using materials and labor to complete a finished product that can be sold to a customer.
-A supply chain management system can reduce the cost and complexity of the manufacturing process, particularly for a manufacturer who uses many parts.
+The flow of manufacturing costs refers to the process of using materials and labor to complete the final product that can be sold to a customer.
+A “supply chain management system” can reduce the cost and complexity of the manufacturing process, particularly for a manufacturer who uses many parts.
 The manufacturer then incurs labor costs to run machinery and perform other work using the materials.
 Once the items are completed, they must be packaged and stored until they are sold to a customer.

 Supply Chain and Deflation

 The evolution and increased efficiencies of supply chains have played a significant role in curbing inflation.
 As efficiencies in moving products from A to B increase, the costs in doing so decrease, which lowers the final cost to the consumer.
-While deflation is often regarded as a negative, supply chain efficiencies are one of the few examples where deflation is a good thing.
+While deflation is often regarded as a negative concept, supply chain efficiencies are one of the few examples where deflation is a good thing.
 As globalization continues, supply chain efficiencies become more optimized, which keeps the pressure on input prices.

 Supply Chain and COVID-19